MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 .. note:: Heavily censored data (>99.9% censoring) may result in a failure of the optimizer to find a solution.
 If you have heavily censored data, you may have a limited failure population problem.
 It is recommended that you do not try fitting one of these standard distributions to such a dataset as your results (while they may have achieved a successful fit) will be a poor description of your overall population statistic and you risk drawing the wrong conclusions when the wrong model is fitted.
 The limited failure population model is planned for a future release of reliability, though development on this model is yet to commence.
 In the meantime, see JMP Pro's model for `Defective Subpopulations. <https://www.jmp.com/en_my/events/ondemand/statistical-methods-in-reliability/defective-subpopulation-distributions.html>`_

+.. note:: The confidence intervals shown on the plots below are only available for the Exponential (1P and 2P) and Weibull (2P and 3P) fitters.
+This library is in active development and over the next few months the confidence intervals will be added to the Normal and Lognormal Fitters followed by the Gamma and Beta Fitters.

 If you do not know which distribution you want to fit, then please see the `section <https://reliability.readthedocs.io/en/latest/Fitting%20all%20available%20distributions%20to%20data.html>`_ on using the Fit_Everything function which will find the best distribution to describe your data.
 It is highly recommended that you always try to fit everything and accept the best fit rather than choosing a particular distribution for other reasons.

 Each of the fitters listed above (except Fit_Weibull_Mixture and Fit_Weibull_2P_grouped) has the following inputs and outputs: